adap/flower/baselines/fedprox/README.md

 python -m fedprox.main --config-name fedavg --multirun stragglers_fraction=0.0,0.5,0.9 '+repeat_num=range(5)'
 ```

-The above commands would generate results that look like:
+The above commands would generate results that you can plot and would look like:

 ![](docs/FedProx_mnist.png)